NeuroGal/neurogal.github.io/content/authors/admin/_index.md

 bio: Aspiring Cognitive Computational Neuroscientist.

 # Interests to show in About widget
-interests: # maybe change! the human mind? ccn?
-XXXXX
+interests: # make more specific?
   - Cognitive Neuroscience
   - Computational Neuroscience
   - Data Science
+  - Philosophy

 # Education to show in About widget
 education: